FRA Studio Apartment £74*Communal Area £129.99*1-3 Bedrooms £139.99*4-5 Bedrooms £179.99*6 Bedrooms £189.99*

 What is Fire Risk Assessment?

 A fire risk assessment is a comprehensive process that assesses the potential fire hazards and risks in a given space.
 It is typically carried out by fire safety professionals, but can also be done by anyone with knowledge and training.
-The goal of a fire risk assessment is to identify any potential fire hazards and risks, and to develop a plan to mitigate or eliminate them.
+The goal of a fire risk assessment London is to identify any potential fire hazards and risks, and to develop a plan to mitigate or eliminate them.

 A Fire Risk Assessment (FRA) in the UK is a systematic and comprehensive evaluation of a premises’ potential fire hazards, the risks associated with those hazards, and the measures in place to mitigate or control those risks.
 The purpose of a Fire Risk Assessment is to ensure the safety of occupants and visitors within a building and to minimize the risk of fire-related incidents.

-The Regulatory Reform (Fire Safety) Order 2005 in the UK mandates that a Fire Risk Assessment be conducted for most domestic and non-domestic premises.
+The Regulatory Reform (Fire Safety) Order 2005 in the UK mandates that a Fire Risk Assessment London be conducted for most domestic and non-domestic premises.

 Key Components of Fire Risk Assessment: